CrowCpp/Crow/README.md

 ## Description

 Crow is a C++ framework for creating HTTP or Websocket web services.
 It uses routing similar to Python's Flask which makes it easy to use.
-It is also extremely fast, beating multiple existing C++ frameworks as well as non C++ frameworks.
+It is also extremely fast, beating multiple existing C++ frameworks as well as non-C++ frameworks.

 ### Features
- - Easy Routing (similar to flask).
+ - Easy Routing (similar to Flask).
- - Type-safe Handlers.
+ - Type-safe handlers.
  - Blazingly fast (see [this benchmark](https://github.com/ipkn/crow-benchmark) and [this benchmark](https://github.com/guteksan/REST-CPP-benchmark)).
  - Built in JSON support.
  - [Mustache](http://mustache.github.io/) based templating library (`crow::mustache`).